I’m sure you’ll agree with me when I say that trying to find the best ZuluTrade traders to copy is not as easy as it sounds.

 – Tip # 6 – Use the “Compare Trader” function

 ZuluTrade provides a nice tool to help you in the process of comparing Signal Providers, to determine which are the most suitable for your needs.

 – Tip # 7 – Use the Demo Account and the Portfolio Simulation

 By far the most important of all.

-ZuluTrade gave you an unlimited Demo Account, so, exploit it.
+ZuluTrade gave you an unlimited Demo Account (Your capital is at risk when trading CFDs), so, exploit it.

 Enter traders that interest you in the demo account and test everything.